AdobeDocs/experience-manager-65.es-ES/help/forms/using/admin-help/registering-as-a-user.md

 ---
 title: Registrarse como usuario
 seo-title: Registering as a User
-description: Descubra cómo puede utilizar los documentos protegidos por directivas que recibe de un usuario de Document Security, incluso si es externo a la organización del usuario.
+description: Descubra cómo puede utilizar documentos protegidos por directivas que reciba de un usuario de Document Security, incluso si es externo a la organización del usuario.
-seo-description: Learn how you can use policy-protected documents that you receive from an document security user, even if you are external to the user’s organization.
+seo-description: Learn how you can use policy-protected documents that you receive from an document security user, even if you are external to the user's organization.
 uuid: 4648b358-f545-434f-a3b2-2937e961dc64
 products: SG_EXPERIENCEMANAGER/6.5/FORMS
 content-type: reference